Money expert Clark Howard says buying a used car is one of the smartest financial moves you can make. But the process can sometimes confuse people.

 Check your financing one last time.
 If the dealership can beat the lowest rate you’ve already secured on your own and all the other loan terms remain the same, it’s acceptable to go with the dealer’s financing.

 Should you get an extended warranty?
 The question of the extended auto warranty is a tricky one and everyone has to come to their own conclusion on this subject.

 If you’re buying from a traditional dealership, here’s how Clark says you should think about it:

 - If you can afford the potential cost of car repairs, you should never buy an extended warranty.

 - Can’t afford those possible costs?
 Then you may want to consider buying the vehicle manufacturer’s warranty if it gives you peace of mind.
-For example, if you are buying a used Ford at a Ford dealership, ask if you can buy Ford’s own warranty on that vehicle.
+For example, if you are buying a used Ford at a Ford dealership, ask if you can buy Ford’s own warranty on the vehicle.